in revenue, a decrease of 8% from 2019

 The aerospace and defense industry reported $697 billion of revenue, down 8% from 2019, and $25 billion of operating profit, a decrease of 61%, primarily due to the impacts of COVID-19 on commercial aerospace, as revenue passenger kilometers (RPK) plummeted by 66%.

 $25 billion in operating profit, a decrease of 61%

 Lockheed Martin tops revenue ranking.
 Lockheed Martin reported revenue of $65 billion, up 9% over 2019, to become the industry’s largest company by revenue.
 The growth was driven largely by expansion of the F-35 program and sharp decreases at Boeing and Airbus.
-Lockheed Martin remained the largest company by profit, reporting operating profit of $8.6 billion, for an increase of 1%.
+Lockheed Martin remained the largest company by profit, reporting operating profits of $8.6 billion for an increase of 1%.